mancap314/mancap314.github.io/_posts/2019-05-21-cyclical-learning-rates-with-tensorflow-implementation.md

                                      lr_decay=0.9,
                                      cycle_length=5,
                                      mult_factor=1.5)
-            model.fit(X_train, Y_train, epochs=100, callbacks=[schedule])
+            model.fit(X_train, Y_train,
+                        epochs=100,
+                        callbacks=[schedule])
         ```

     # Arguments
-        min_lr: The lower bound of the learning rate range for the experiment.
+        min_lr: The lower bound of the learning rate range.
-        max_lr: The upper bound of the learning rate range for the experiment.
+        max_lr: The upper bound of the learning rate range.
-        lr_decay: Reduce the max_lr after the completion of each cycle.
+        lr_decay: Reduce the max_lr after
+                        completion of each cycle.
                   Ex.
-To reduce the max_lr by 20% after each cycle, set this value to 0.8.
+To reduce the max_lr by 20%
+                        after each cycle, set
+                        this value to 0.8.
         cycle_length: Initial number of epochs in a cycle.
-        mult_factor: Scale epochs_to_restart after each full cycle completion.
+        mult_factor: Scale epochs_to_restart after each
+                        full cycle completion.

     # References
         Original paper: http://arxiv.org/abs/1608.03983
-    '''
+    """
     def __init__(self,
                  min_lr,
                  max_lr,